Aissac/radiant-globalize2-paperclipped-extension/readme.md

 An extension by [Aissac][aissac] that helps translating [Radiant Paperclipped][pc] Assets using [Radiant Globalize2 Extension][arg2].

-Tested on Radiant 0.8 and 0.9 RC1.
+Requires Radiant >= 0.8.
+Tested on Radiant 0.9 RC1.

 Features
 ---